amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 That's all the magic - explained.

-## What have we learnt so far
+## Conclusion
-Before looking at the code implementations, let's summarize in simple words what we have learnt so far.
-First, we looked at the idea of compound scaling depth, width and image resolution all at the same time instead of the conventional method of scaling only one of the three.
-Next, we also looked at the various experiments and effects of scaling each dimension on model accuracy.
+First, we looked at the idea of compound scaling `depth`, `width` and `image resolution` all at the same time instead of the conventional method of scaling only one of the three.
+Next, we also looked at the various experiments on model scaling and also at the effects of scaling each dimension on model accuracy.
+We realized, **Compound Scaling** as a technique works best compared to other conventional methods.

-We also realized that the baseline network to which compound scaling is applied also matters a lot to get best gains.
-The authors therefore, used Nueral Architecture Search to get a mobile-size network that's very similar to MNasNet and they named it **EfficientNet**.
-Particularly, this baseline network is termed Efficient-B0.
+We also realized that the baseline network to which **Compound Scaling** is applied also matters a lot.
+It is not enough to pick up any existing architecture and scale `depth`, `width` and `image resolution`.
+The authors therefore, used **N**ueral **A**rchitecture **S**earch to get a mobile-size network that's very similar to `MNasNet` and they named it **EfficientNet**.
+Particularly, the baseline network is termed Efficient-B0.

-Next, the authors scaled this baseline network using compound scaling to scale depth, width and resolution to get Efficient B1-B7.
+Next, the authors scaled this baseline network using **Compound Scaling** technique as explained in [this section]() to scale depth(d), width(w) and resolution(r) to get `Efficient B1-B7`.
 This process has also been summarized in the image below.

 ![](/images/effnet_overall.jpg "fig-8 EfficientNet overall approach")

+I hope through this post I have been able to explain all the magic behind EfficientNets.

+As always, constructive feedback is always welcome at [@amaarora](https://twitter.com/amaarora).

+Also, feel free to [subscribe to my blog here](https://amaarora.github.io/subscribe) to receive regular updates regarding new blog posts.
+Thanks for reading!

+## References